Welcome to Black Bear Nation!

 Step 1: Pay your Enrollment Deposit

-Transfers entering in the Fall 2020 are encouraged to pay their confirmation deposit of $50 as soon as possible to reserve their space at UMaine and begin the registration process for the fall.
+Transfers entering in the Fall 2023 are encouraged to pay their confirmation deposit of $175 as soon as possible to reserve their space at UMaine and begin the registration process for the fall.
 You can confirm your plans to attend UMaine by paying your deposit online using the “Pay my Deposit” link in your MaineStreet Student Center.
-Confirmation Deposits are refundable upon written request until May 1.
 If you have any concerns about paying your confirmation deposit please contact the Admissions Office.